Bhadra

 Bhadra is a Sanskrit word meaning 'good', 'fortune' or 'auspicious'.
-It is also the name of many men, women and objects in Hindu mythology.
+It is also the name of many men, women and objects in Hinduism.

 Male Figures

 King of Chedi

 Bhadra was a king of Chedi Kingdom who participated in the Kurukshetra War from the side of the Pandavas.
 He was killed by the warrior Karna.

 Grandson of Manu

 The first man Svayambhuva Manu and his Shatarupa had a daughter named Shraddha.
 Bhadra was one of her twelve sons.

 Yaksha

 Bhadra was also the name of a Yaksha who served their king, Kubera.
 Due to a curse of sage Gautama, he was born as a lion.

 Krishna's son

 The god Krishna married the river goddess Kalindi and had 10 sons.
 Bhadra was one of them.

 Sage

 Bhadra was a renowned Maharishi.
 He was the son of Pramati and the father of Upamanyu.

-Female Figures
+Female figures

 Bhadrakali

-Bhadrā or Bhadrakālī is one of the fierce forms of the Supreme Goddess Devi.
+Bhadrā or Bhadrakālī is one of the fierce forms of the supreme goddess Devi.